 With the choice of seven different colored decks, your child can be the coolest toddler on the block.

 You’ve got the lean-to-steer function that we love.
 There’s also a rear brake that only requires your little one to push on it.
-This scooter is equipped with three wheels that are “non-marking” so it may be suitable for indoor flooring, too.
+This scooter is equipped with three “non-marking” wheels, making it suitable for indoor flooring.

-There’s a wide deck made from reinforced fiberglass, and rubber grips so that it’s not slippery.
+There’s a wide deck made from reinforced fiberglass and rubber grips, so it’s not slippery.
 The lightweight aluminum frame also makes it easy for your child to lift over curbs.

 Pros